HamidrezaAmz/MagicalExoPlayer/README.md

 ## Donation
-If you think this library was helpful ;) Bitcoin wallet: 1FAAaxU7HFjn4zX7N5rYvvkAFiymjC1Pfy
+If you think this library was helpful for you ;) Bitcoin wallet: 1FAAaxU7HFjn4zX7N5rYvvkAFiymjC1Pfy